Mind Your Manners

 It’s also a chance to teach your children, by example, how to eat properly.

-They need the reinforcement of good table manners that can occur only when a family eats together regularly.
+Manners at the table are a small but significant part of politeness, respectability and civility.
+Children—and adults—need the reinforcement of good table manners that can occur only when a family eats together regularly.

-Moved by these thoughts, I recently pulled a book off my shelf that had accumulated quite a bit of dust.
+Moved by these thoughts, I recently pulled off my shelf a book that had accumulated quite a bit of dust.
 Leafing through its pages, I quickly realized it had been sitting unused far too long.

 But that does bring up an obvious but crucial point: The best way to teach these rules is by our example.